vstoykovbg/jb/README.md

 For better security, Doubleslow should be modified not to print the derived key (or seed) on the screen.
 Instead, it would be better to import the seed directly to a wallet like Electrum (by creating a wallet file).
 Or shield the monitor against surveillance (optical and radio).

+## Moving data from from/to the air-gapped computer securely

+Instead of using a USB flash drive, Jason is using only the keyboard and the monitor.
+To reduce the risk of human i/o errors he is using [RFC1751 encoding/decoding](https://github.com/vstoykovbg/RFC1751-encoding-decoding).

+It's risky to insert USB devices to the air-gapped computer because the hypothetical malware can abuse these devices (by writing data on the hidden areas of the memory - in the areas accessible only by the firmware, in the "unused" space by the filesystem).

+For the same reason, it's risky to use floppy disks and to have an optical drive capable of writing.
+The malware on the online computer can cooperate and upload the secrets to the attacker.

+Jason uses an old fashioned camera to photograph the screen in order to make a fast backup of RFC1751 encoded data.
+He does not use a smartphone (and QR codes) because the hypothetical malware can modulate the light from the monitor in a subtle way nondetectable by humans.
+And the hypothetical malware inside the smartphone can receive the hidden data and transmit it to the mothership.

 # Links

 * [Dangers of using a brainwallet](https://en.bitcoin.it/wiki/Brainwallet)